influxdata/telegraf/plugins/inputs/teamspeak/README.md

 This plugin uses the Teamspeak 3 ServerQuery interface of the Teamspeak server to collect statistics of one or more virtual servers.
-If you are querying an external Teamspeak server, make sure to add the host which is running Telegraf to query_ip_whitelist.txt in the Teamspeak Server directory.
+If you are querying an external Teamspeak server, make sure to add the host which is running Telegraf to query_ip_allowlist.txt in the Teamspeak Server directory.
 For information about how to configure the server take a look the [Teamspeak 3 ServerQuery Manual](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf)

 ## Configuration